 Building a solid network relies heavily on understanding your company’s needs.
 Once you’ve identified those, you can launch into the four phases of building a network security architecture, beginning with risk assessment and concluding with operations and monitoring.

 The best security architectures come from existing ones, so don’t hesitate to study what others (competitors included) have done to launch their enterprises.
-Your network security architecture will combine seamlessly with clear architect communication and expectations, establishing comprehensive, reliable, and effective security architectures to protect your business reputation and assets.
+Your network security architecture will combine seamlessly with clear communications and expectations, establishing comprehensive, reliable, and effective protections for your business reputation and assets.

 How Domotz can help with Network Security Architecture and CIS controls

-Domotz network monitoring system can help with your network security architecture and implementing CIS control frameworks.
+Domotz network monitoring system can help with your network security architecture and implementing CIS controls, which are the basis for many security frameworks.

 Inventory and Control of Enterprise Assets

 Many service providers stop at the end-points (PCs, Laptops, Servers) and possibly the network infrastructure.
 In contrast, every device that is on the network should be managed.

 Domotz, using our advanced scanning techniques, will discover every device, by MAC address, associated with the networks you are monitoring.
 Domotz will even discover when a single, physical device has more than one MAC address associated with it, as is often the case with servers and virtual machines.
 Read more about the automated device attribute discovery feature.

 Utilizing Domotz, you can easily maintain a secure configuration process for your network infrastructure, which is a safeguard recommended in the CIS control.
 It is up to you and your implementation to ensure the integrity of that infrastructure, but with Domotz, you can easily see and be alerted to changes to the network.
 Furthermore, your managed switch and firewall configurations are backed up in the Domotz cloud, making it easy to save and restore systems as needed.